Techniques/equipment that we use

 Two-photon Calcium imaging

-Our lab is equipped with a Sutter Moveable Objective Microscope that is capable of fast volumetric imaging.
+Our lab is equipped with a Sutter Moveable Objective Microscope (MOM) that is capable of fast volumetric imaging.

 Imaging calcium signals in retinal ganglion cell as they respond to retinal waves and visual stimuli (denoted by white bar at top right)